Kmbaria/profile/README.md

 ## Known Bugs
 There are no bugs at the moment since we're still working on it
 ## Technologies Used
-The languages and tools you used to create website .(HTML & Css).
+The languages and tools you used to create website <br>.(HTML & Css).
 ## Support and contact details
  Mail me for more information: Kmbaria.george@gmail.com